VBernasconi/digital_musicology/README.md

 * _Basic_statistics.ipynb_ : Jupyter notebook containing the code used to compute the basic statistics described in milestone2.md
 * _Exploratory_analysis.ipynb_ : Jupyter notebook containing the code used to compute the features change and the salient drifts, presented in milestone 3
 * _Machine_learning.ipynb_ : Jupyter notebook containing the code used to cluster the songs, and to investigate the characteristic features of the various genres, as presented in milestone 4
+* _Genres_classification.ipynb_ : Jupyter notebook containing the code used to classify the subgenres into greater categories of genres based on the classification retrieved with the help of Musical_genres_scrapper.ipynb.
+Contains also research on data with time signature 1/4
+* _Musical_genres_scrapper.ipynb_ : Jupyter notebook containing the code used to retrieve the main genre classification from Wikipedia
 * _milestone1.md_ : Project milestone 1 description
 * _milestone2.md_ : Project milestone 2 description
 * _milestone3.md_ : Project milestone 3 description – exploratory analysis